MarschmiLab/Pendleton_2025_Ontario_Publication_Repo/analysis/12_Ecological_Drivers.md

 ## 18 Shallow_September                Homogenizing Selection       0.672  1                1
 ```

-## Importance of each process for each bin
+## Figure 3B: Relating bin abundance/variation to assembly process

+In this section, I look at the overall abundance of each bin, and its coefficient of variation, and relate that to the dominant process which influences assembly within that bin.

 ```r